kennethlarotyamat/project16/media/text/translationFiles/rds1.md

-I'll sing you songs, and see you smile as you listen, and if some songbird were to sit nearby and tell a story of a nymph or rose or stars, you won't hear chirps or squeaks, but with love and affection listen to my songs,
+I'll sing you songs, and see you smile as you listen, and if some songbird were to sit nearby and recite a story of a nymph or rose or stars, you won't hear chirps or squeaks, but with love and affection listen to my songs,